expo/expo/docs/versions/v23.0.0/guides/configuration.md

        - `xxxhdpi`

           Local path or remote url to an image to fill the background of the loading screen.
 Image size and aspect ratio are up to you.
 Must be a .png.

+- `facebookAppId`

+   Used for all Facebook libraries.
+Set up your Facebook App ID at https://developers.facebook.com.

+- `facebookDisplayName`

+   Used for native Facebook login.

 - `facebookScheme`